betaly/jobor/packages/jobor/README.md

 # Jobor: Advanced Job Queue Management for Node.js

 Jobor is a versatile job queue management system for Node.js applications, allowing developers to schedule and process jobs efficiently.
-It supports both in-memory and persistent job storage solutions, and it offers a flexible approach to processing jobs either on the server or in worker processes.
+It supports both in-memory and persistent job bufstore solutions, and it offers a flexible approach to processing jobs either on the server or in worker processes.

 ## Features